Exploring 'Leaving Mother Russia'

 Under enormous international pressure, Sharansky was released and was promptly allowed to move to Israel in 1986, where he took the name Natan and became an advocate for human rights.
 In 1989, emigration laws were relaxed in the USSR and tens of thousands of Soviet Jews left the USSR for freedom in other countries.

 During two of Sharansky’s visits to Boston, I met with him and sang the song where he was speaking.
 By then he knew it very well.
-Pictured below are scenes from a March 11, 2012 lecture sponsored by the Synagogue Council of Massachusetts at Temple Mishkan Tefilah, during which Safam was invited to sing.
+Pictured below are scenes from a March 11, 2012 lecture sponsored by the Synagogue Council of Massachusetts at Temple Mishkan Tefilah with Safam performing.
 With 1,000 people in attendance standing and singing the final chorus of Leaving Mother Russia, Natan Sharansky came down the middle aisle and joined us up on the stage — a true highlight in the history of Safam.

 Leaving Mother Russia